Tejasgth/PatientFilter/README.md

 # PatientFilter
-The is a given the task given for Gsoc2018 by LibreHealth This application is a spring mvc dynamic web development application https://github.com/Tejasgth/PatientFilter.git This application includes-
+The is a given task  for Gsoc2018 by LibreHealth
+This application is a spring mvc dynamic web development application https://github.com/Tejasgth/PatientFilter.git This application includes-
       1- The User Interface is designed with Html,jQuery,JSP